Geography of Belize

 Belize is a small Central American nation, located at 17°15' north of the equator and 88°45' west of the Prime Meridian on the Yucatán Peninsula.
 It borders the Caribbean Sea to the east, with 386 km of coastline.
 It has a total of 542 km of land borders—Mexico to the north-northwest (272 km) and Guatemala to the south-southwest (266 km).
 Belize's total size is 22,966 km2, of which 22,806 km2 is land and 160 km2 is water.

 Belize is the only country in Central America without a Pacific coastline.
 Many coral reefs, cays, and islands to the east—such as Ambergris Caye, Lighthouse Reef, Glover's Reef, and the Turneffe Islands—are part of Belize's territory, forming the Belize Barrier Reef, the longest in the western hemisphere stemming approximately 322 km and the second longest in the world after the Great Barrier Reef.
 Belize's largest river is the eponymous Belize River.
 Belize's lowest elevation is at sea level.
 Its highest point is Doyle's Delight at 1124 m.

 The climate in Belize is tropical, with a rainy season from June to November and a dry season from January to May.
 Natural hazards include hurricanes (mostly in the late Atlantic hurricane season, September to December) and coastal flooding, especially in the south.

-There's also barely any permanent water.
+Earthquakes also occurred in southern Belize but infrequent despite located beyond North American plate–circum-Caribbean plate at the southeastern edge.